ProductionsAutrementDit/python-heraw/README.md

 # heraw Python SDK

-A Python client for the heraw API with full type annotations.
+A Python client for the Heraw API with full type annotations.

 ## Installation